connjer78/BWPR/README.md

 - **Card Creation**: New cards are automatically created in the same list as the original card.
 - **Label Copying**: Selected labels are copied to the new cards.
 - **Linking**: Implements links from new cards back to the source card for improved traceability
+- **Content Copying**: Duplicates the description from the source card to maintain context in new cards

 Future improvements may include:
 - Additional customization options